Studio Ironcat: Attempted comeback

-In mid-2003, Ironcat received a bailout investment from aspiring author Rachel Ann Prellwitz, who encouraged Bennett to redouble Ironcat's production of books and to expand its offerings to include furry comics.
-Now a partial owner of Ironcat, Prellwitz began taking an active role in the management of Ironcat, relieving Bennett of some leadership pressures, and at the same time causing a culture clash with some longtime employees and members of the Ironcat "family".
-Prellwitz's involvement in Ironcat led to a surge of activity and some optimism about the company's prospects.
-In late 2003, attorney and animation journalist Brett D. Rogers was brought on board by Bennett as an investor in the company and adviser to management.

 In late 2004, Ironcat signed artist Isabel Marks, licensing her webcomic Namir Deiter.
 For the launch, Ironcat created a third imprint, Fuzzy Kitten, as part of a planned imprint for furry-oriented comics.
 However, only one volume of Namir Deiter was released under this banner.Namir Deiter came too late to help Ironcat.
 Deep in debt and unable to obtain additional capital, Ironcat was forced to cease printing its current properties and to decline options to license promising manga titles.

 On January 28, 2005, Studio Ironcat closed operations and made a statement regarding this matter on their website.
 From that point, the Studio Ironcat website remained open with orders still being taken for present stock, but the site served as a clearing house for the remainder of Ironcat's published stock.
 On January 12, 2006, a notice was placed on the front page that the catalog was being sent to a liquidator for final dissolution of remaining stock.
 The site is now closed.

-Steve Bennett litigated matters related to the decline and shutdown of Ironcat in the Virginia Court System in 2006.
-Cases against Ironcat and Bennett personally were dismissed "with prejudice," leaving Bennett free and clear and closing the book on Studio Ironcat.